-This tasty winter fattoush salad is a seasonal take on a classic Middle Eastern salad - made with parsnip, cauliflower and apple as well as the typical crisp pitta and lettuce base, it's brought together with a delicious zesty dressing.
+This tasty winter fattoush salad is a seasonal take on a classic Middle Eastern salad - made with parsnip, cauliflower and apple as well as the typical crisp pita and lettuce base, it's brought together with a delicious zesty dressing.

 What is fattoush?

 Fattoush, if you are not familiar with it, is one of the staple salads (alongside tabbouleh) in Middle Eastern cooking.
 While there are a few varieties, the base is always lettuce and there are crisp pieces of pitta mixed through.
-It’s usually finished with a zesty lemon-oil dressing with sumac in it.
+The classic dressing is a zesty lemon-oil mix with sumac in it.

-Most can be done in advance as well, if that suits your schedule The only thing is don't add the toasted pitta in to the salad until you are about to serve as it will probably go soggy.
+Most can be done in advance as well, if that suits your schedule.
+The only thing is don't add the toasted pita in to the salad until you are about to serve as it will probably go soggy.

 - 1 pita bread

-- 4 leaves romaine lettuce
+- 4 leaves romaine lettuce (or green leaf lettuce)

-- 1/2 cup cauliflower once small dice, 1 large floret
+- ½ cup cauliflower once small dice (approx 65g)

-- 1/2 apple
+- ½ apple

-- 1/2 lemon
+- ½ lemon juice only

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

-- 1/2 tsp sumac
+- ½ teaspoon sumac

-- 1/2 tsp honey
+- ½ teaspoon honey

-- 1 clove garlic or 2 small, crushed/grated
+- 1 clove garlic crushed/grated

-- salt and pepper
+- salt and pepper a little, to taste

-Toast the pitta until really crisp, but not burnt.
+- Toast the pitta until really crisp, but not burnt.
 You can do this by cutting it up in to small pieces and drying out in the oven or else toasting under a grill, splitting open and toasting again then breaking up.
 Break in to small chunks either way and set aside.

-Slice the lettuce fairly thin and place in a serving bowl.
+- Slice the lettuce fairly thin and place in a serving bowl.

-Dice the parsnip, cauliflower and apple small and add to the bowl.
+- Dice the parsnip, cauliflower and apple small and add to the bowl.

-Roughly chop the parsley leaves and add to the bowl.
+- Roughly chop the parsley leaves and add to the bowl.

 - Make the dressing by whisking together the lemon juice, oil, sumac, honey, grated or crushed garlic and some salt and pepper.

 Remember to pin for later!